SSaquif/git-notes/readme.md

 git add \*.js              # Stages with a pattern git add .                  # Stages the current directory
 ```

+Alternatively on VSCode you can use the `+` symbol in the source control file to add files to the staging area

 ### Viewing the status